 We focus on materials that can be fruitfully used by ministry personnel - commentaries, tools for language study, theology and liturgical resources, etc. We also have Bibles and devotional resources that will be helpful to anyone wishing to enhance their study of the Bible, and grow in their faith.

 How much does it cost to receive Optasia Ministry resources?

 We do not charge a fee for our services.
-However, because there is always some cost in producing and sending materials out, we would be thankful for a donation of $10 to help defray expenses.
+However, because there is always some cost in producing and sending materials out, we would be thankful for your donation to help defray expenses.

 All our time is donated to the ministry, so donations go directly to building the library and maintaining equipment.

 Your donations, of whatever size, are important to continuing this service.

 We are always looking for donations of books that can be added to our library - the kind of books that will benefit those who wish to study the Bible and serve as leaders in Christ's church, such as commentaries and other Bible study resources.
 (We reserve the right to decide which resources we will include in our library.)